TACC/demonspawn/readme.md

 * as a stress test doing parametrized runs of a single test
 * sanity test: after a system upgrade, see if everything still works.

-Basic invocation:

-    python3 spawn.py [ -d ] configurationfile

-Flags:

-* `-d` : lots of debug output

 Copyright Victor Eijkhout 2020-2021

-## Limitations

-* Currently the software requires python version 3.8 or higher.
-* The `system` keyword only works at TACC
-* The `mpi` keyword depends on Lmod.

 ## Quick example